 Allocations of compute time are provided as service units (SUs), each of which represents one hour of wall clock time on one CPU core.
 Different categories of allocations provide cycles for newcomers (development: 20K SUs), for moderately demanding jobs (small: 60K SUs), and for compute-intensive research (large: 100K SUs).
 The larger allocations are naturally scrutinized more, and generally require the applicant to have shown reasonable knowledge of HPC and its issues, either from previous development grants or other experience on this or other clusters.

-Requests submitted by students are restricted to the development (20 kSU) level on the Deepthought clusters, are non-renewable, and except in the case of proposals with special requirements are restricted to the original Deepthought cluster.
-Such special requirements will need to be made clear in the proposal; and the decision as to which cluster if approved is reserved to the AAC.
+Requests submitted by students are restricted to the development (20 kSU) level on the Deepthought2 cluster, are non-renewable.
 Students must also provide the name and email address of their faculty advisor in the request.
 Student proposals are NOT eligible for the Bluecrab cluster.

 Students are only allowed ONE allocation from the AAC for their duration with the university, and that will be a developmental allocation and not renewable.
 If more CPU cycles are required, their faculty advisor must apply for the allocation.